Upper Bounds on the Capacities of Noncontrollable Finite-State Channels with/without Feedback: Abstract

 \section{Abstract}

-Non-controllable finite-state channels~(FSCs) are finite-state channels in which the user cannot control the channel state, i.e., the state evolves freely in time.
-Thus far, good upper bounds on the capacities as well as computable capacities of general non-controllable FSCs with/without feedback are unknown.
-Here we consider the delayed channel state as part of the channel input and then mathematically define the directed information from the new channel input~(including the source and the delayed channel state) sequence to the channel output sequence.
-With this technique, upper bounds on the capacities of non-controllable FSCs with/without feedback are developed.
-The upper bounds are achieved by conditional Markov sources, conditioned on the delayed feedback and the delayed state information.
-A dynamic programming method is proposed to optimize conditional Markov sources and the bounds are numerically computed by Monte Carlo techniques.
+Noncontrollable finite-state channels~(FSCs) are FSCs in which the channel inputs have no influence on the channel states, i.e., the channel states evolve freely.
+Since single-letter formulae for the channel capacities are rarely available for general noncontrollable FSCs, computable bounds are usually utilized to numerically bound the capacities.
+In this paper, we take the delayed channel state as part of the channel input and then define the {\em directed information rate} from the new channel input~(including the source and the delayed channel state) sequence to the channel output sequence.
+With this technique, we derive a series of upper bounds on the capacities of noncontrollable FSCs with/without feedback.
+These upper bounds can be achieved by conditional Markov sources and computed by solving an average reward per stage stochastic control problem~(ARSCP) with a compact state space and a compact action space.
+By showing that the ARSCP has a uniformly continuous reward function, we transform the original ARSCP into a finite-state and finite-action ARSCP that can be solved by a value iteration method.
+Under a mild assumption, the value iteration algorithm is convergent and delivers a near-optimal stationary policy and a numerical upper bound.